-With IRI DarkShield, you can discover and de-identify data in multiple unstructured file formats at once, using custom combinations of searching and masking functions.
+With IRI DarkShield, you can find, extract, erase or otherwise de-identify data in multiple unstructured file formats at once, using shared data classifications and custom combinations of searching and masking functions.
 In the process, you can also extract, share, and display job results (and attendant file metadata) in your DarkShield or SIEM environment.

-With DarkShield, you can also deliver specific data extracts to those requesting record portability (think GDPR).
-And, you can save the masked files in same-named target files and folders on your network.
+With DarkShield, you can comply with Right to Be Forgotten requests, deliver specific data extracts to those requesting record portability (think GDPR), and facilitate data quality in Right to Rectification Requests.
+You can also save the masked files in either the original, or same-named target files and folders on your network.

 Examine the functions and formats available in DarkShield on this site.
 Then, arrange a free online demo to see how DarkShield can work there, and to get answers to your questions.